 - Download the data set Schema and save the data set.

 - Click on Manage uploads and then upload your CSV.

 - Once your data has been uploaded without any errors, you have to wait for the next few hours till the data processing is complete.

 - Here, we can see a custom report by using the widened data.
 For example, below report shows the city with time-period and number of visits.

-- Below is the other report where we have Average visit duration of the visitors during a particular time-period of the day.
-It shows that our website has most number of visits during the noon time and people spent more time on the website in the morning.
-That’s interesting !
+- Below is the other report where we have the Average visit duration of the visitors during a particular time period of the day.
+It shows that our website has the most number of visits during the noon time and people spent more time on the website in the morning.
+That’s interesting!

 Checklist for Dimension Widening

 - The Dimension widening is not applicable to Historical data.
 So it is only for the new data.
 Make sure that you let your boss know about it 🙂

 - Data once widened for any view cannot be undone.
 So before you upload the full dataset, create a test view in your web property to use Dimension widening.

 - Dimension widening is not allowed for all the dimensions in Google Analytics (I wish that will change over a period of time!).
 For example, you cannot widen your data using: